danielpatterson1/Daniel-Patterson-portfolio/Work-wins.md

 ---

-### Leadership Recognition
+## Leadership Recognition

-- Praised by department leadership
+- Praised by department leadership for reporting quality and design
 - Reporting format adopted organization-wide
 - Recognized for standout visuals and clarity
 - Invited to present findings to leadership groups